dnth/dnth.github.io/content/blog/clean_up_your_digital_life/index.md

 {{< figure_resizing src="dark.png" link="dark.png" caption="A generated gallery of dark images." >}}

-Image <span style="color:red">❶</span> (totally black) is classic.
+The first 3 images (totally black) are classic.
 I always find these somewhere in my albums due to accidental press when the phone is in my pocket.

-Image <span style="color:red">❷</span> and <span style="color:red">❸</span> looks legit to me, but I leave it to you to judge if you'd keep or discard those.
+I leave it to you to judge if you'd keep or discard the rest of the images.

-If we change the parameter to `descending=True` in the above snippet, it should show the opposite ie. sorting from the brightest image first.
+Conversely, get the brightest images on top with:

 ```python
 fd.vis.stats_gallery(metric='bright')